-b.
-A complaint is found valid and the identified provider is notified of the results of the complaint, which may include being issued a Letter of Removal from the Provider List.
-Any founded complaint in one approval category shall result in a review of the individual's other approval categories, and may impact these other approval categories as well (e.g. a founded complaint against an evaluator may impact the individual's treatment provider status as well).
+2. Conclude that a complaint is founded, and the identified provider is notified of the outcome of the complaint, which may include being issued a Letter of Removal from the Provider List.
+Any founded complaint in one approval category shall result in a review of the individual's other approval categories, and may impact these other approval categories as well (e.g., a founded complaint against an evaluator may impact the individual's treatment provider status as well).

 OUTCOME: Referral sources will be notified and the identified provider will be taken off the list either 31 days from the date of issue of the Letter of Removal OR following the completion of the appeal process should either party appeal the decision.
-If the situation warrants, the

-SOMB may exercise the option of seeking guidance from the Office of the Attorney General for possible legal action.
+If the situation warrants, the SOMB may exercise the option of seeking guidance from the Office of the Attorney General for possible legal action.